 - fever, sweating, confusion, fast or irregular heartbeat, and severe muscle stiffness

-- difficulty moving, or keeping your balance
+- shaking, stiffness, or difficulty moving or keeping your balance

 - irregular or rapid heartbeat